 - G. Climb Prevention - 1.
 All WECS tower designs shall include features to deter climbing or be protected by anti-climbing devices such as: - a.
 Fences with locking portals at least six (6) feet in height; or - b.
 Anti-Climbing devices fifteen (15) feet vertically from the base of the WECS tower; or - c.
-Locked WECS Tower doors. - H. Blade Clearance

-- 1. The minimum distance between the ground and any protruding blades utilized on all WECS shall be fifteen (15) feet, as measured at the lowest point of the arc of the blades.
+Locked WECS Tower doors. - H. Blade Clearance - 1.
+The minimum distance between the ground and any protruding blades utilized on all WECS shall be fifteen (15)no less than forty (40) feet, as measured at the lowest point of the arc of the blades.
 The minimum distance shall be increased as necessary to provide for vehicle clearance in locations where over-sized vehicles might travel.

-- I. Lighting
+I. Lighting

-- 1. Intensity and Frequency
+1. Intensity and Frequency